 Here's an idea of what film producers can expect to see in the coming years in terms of salary and job growth:

 |Producers and Directors||118,630||$89,840||12%|

 Getting a Job as a Film Producer

 While formal training in filmmaking can help prepare you for a career as a producer, it's no guarantee that it will land you a job as an assistant producer right away.
 The motion picture industry is highly competitive.
 What's more, the role of movie producer is one of the most sought-after jobs in the industry, making it particularly competitive.

-Those with the best chances of landing jobs as film producers have a good sense for the movie business, an eye for scripts and books that will adapt well to the screen, and an ability to solve problems.
+Those with the best chances of landing jobs as film producers have a good sense for the movie business, an eye for scripts and books that adapt well to the screen, and an ability to solve problems.
 If you're just getting started in your career, you'll likely have to take on a low-level production job.
-Those with the most talent and persistence will have the best chances of becoming movie producers.
+Those with the most talent and persistence have the best chances of becoming movie producers.